kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Encoding Categories

-One hot encoding separates groups.
+One hot encoding separates groups
-Ordinal encoding implies order.
+Ordinal encoding implies order
 Assumptions must match reality

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.